 Save Money on Transportation

 If you’re lucky enough to run your business out of your home, like me, you can save a bundle on transportation costs to and from work.
 You probably don’t think about how much it costs you to travel to work because it’s become habit for you.
-According to the U.S. Census Bureau, the mean travel time to work in the United States is 25.5 minutes.
-That is about 50 minutes a day, round-trip.
+According to the U.S. Census Bureau, the mean travel time to work in the United States is 27.6 minutes.
+That is almost an hour a day, round-trip.

 Let’s assume you pay about $30 a week in gas to get to work.
 That’s $1,560 a year.
 By not driving to work, you may only fill up once a month.
 That’s a savings of $1,200.
 This doesn’t even take into account the wear and tear on your car.
 More importantly, you’ll get something even more valuable back: Your time.
 Transportation to work may not be the most obvious cost, but it definitely adds up.